“See the opportunities for adventures, not the constraints that get in the way.”

-When we decided to sell all we owned and leave everything we knew behind so we could travel the world, we wanted to leave as quickly as possible.
-The reason it eventually took eight months was that I, Karin-Marijke, had a house to sell and that took time.
+When we decided to travel the world, we wanted to leave as quickly as possible.
+The reason it took eight months was that I, Karin-Marijke, had a house to sell and that took time.

-How do you have freedom if you depend on public transport and hotels?
+“Do you have freedom if you depend on public transport and hotels?”

 Others prefer taking their time to thoroughly prepare their trip.
 Since we have gotten so many emails with questions about this preparation phase – about the vehicle, the paperwork, the itinerary – I thought it would be helpful to put together a collection of books that may help you along.

-In 2016, they wrote Travel the Planet Overland, in which they share their acquired wisdom of life on the road.
+In 2016, Graeme Bell wrote Travel the Planet Overland, in which they share their acquired wisdom of life on the road.